WuBingzheng/pajamax/pajamax/README.md

 See the [dict-store](https://github.com/WuBingzheng/pajamax/blob/main/examples/src/dict_store.rs)
 example for more details.

+Each service has one mode, but you can mix services with different modes in one server.

 ## Usage
 The usage of Pajamax is very similar to that of Tonic.

 See [`pajamax-build`](https://docs.rs/pajamax-build) crate document for more detail.

+This crate exports many items, but most are used by `pajamx-build` crate.
+While applications need not to access them.

 ## Status